 The office was shockingly different from the outside.
 Out on the road it appeared to be a building that could have once been a house with white shutters against red clapboard.
 Inside it was a peaceful serenity with a paved walkway lined with boxes of flowers.
 Potted plants, likely not of Ghenian origin, were hung and tucked into corners, bringing bright fuschias and purples to a neutral room in a light golden brown.

-There was a man at a desk in the front near the door who stood quickly and took any affects the women had, which were basically gloves and shawls.
-Anla had none, since affects had commonly been things forgotten or stolen, and therefore she had never grown used to the idea of parasols, overcoats, and bonnets.
+There was a man at a desk in the front near the door who stood quickly and took any effects the women had, which were basically gloves and shawls.
+Anla had none, since effects had commonly been things forgotten or stolen, and therefore she had never grown used to the idea of parasols, overcoats, and bonnets.
 Her wool cloak was usually the only source of heat and comfort she needed.

 Glendina took off to some other place in the building.
 Anla followed behind Al’s mother into her office and stopped short when his mother turned around.
 Though taller than Glendina, she was a small women, even shorter and thinner than Anla herself.
 “Now,” she said, pouring herself a small cup of tea.
 “You’re a pretty girl and you seem smart, but are you taking care of my son?”